A primer on optimal transport for causal inference with observational data: Using time variation for identification: difference-in-differences and parallel trends

 \begin{theorem}[Multivariate extension of the changes\--in\--changes estimator, \citep{torous2024optimal}] Consider the causal model depicted in Figure \ref{fig:DID}.
 Let the above regularity assumptions hold.
 Moreover, assume that the production function $h_0$ has a well-defined inverse and that $h_0$ and $h_1$ are cyclically comonotone in the sense of (6).
 Then there exists a unique map $d : K_0^\star \to K_1^\dagger$.
 It is the Brenier map from $P_{Y_C,0}$ to $P_{Y_C,1}$.
 The counterfactual distribution $P_{Y_T,1}^\dagger$ of the treated unit had it not received treatment is then identified via

 \end{theorem}

-As in the univariate case, when the measures are not absolutely continuous with respect to Lebesgue measure, one can only obtain bounds on the counterfactual measures.
+As in the univariate case, when the measures are not absolutely continuous with respect to Lebesgue measure, the optimal transport map is no longer unique, and one can only obtain bounds on the counterfactual measures.
 Moreover, the optimal transport approach allows us to identify the actual counterfactual random variable, a generalization of \citep{athey2006identification}.

 \begin{corollary}[\citep{torous2024optimal}] Consider the setting and assumptions from the previous theorem.
 If the production function $h_1$ has a well-defined inverse and $h_1^\star$ and $h_1$ are cyclically comonotone, then there exists a unique map $T : K_1^\star \to K_1^\dagger$ such that